-- (4) Supplementary explanation concerning fair values of financial instruments Fair values of financial instruments comprise values determined based on market prices and values determined reasonably when there is no market price.
-Since variable factors are incorporated in computing the relevant fair values, such fair values may vary depending on different assumptions. - (5) Concentration of credit risks
+(4) Supplementary explanation concerning fair values of financial instruments Fair values of financial instruments comprise values determined based on market prices and values determined reasonably when there is no market price.
+Since variable factors are incorporated in computing the relevant fair values, such fair values may vary depending on different assumptions.

+(5) Concentration of credit risks

-As of March 31, 2015 and 2014, 63% of all trade receivables are with specific major accounts.
+As of March 31, 2016, 66% of all trade receivables was with specific major accounts.